creativenucleus/misterfpga-neon68k-unpacker/README.md

 Take a zip file [Neon68k](https://neon68k.com/) and unzip them into an appropriate structure so that you can upload directly to MisterFPGA.

-(Sparsely documented for now, but it should be straightforward to figure out)
+- Sparsely documented for now, but it should be straightforward to figure out.
+- Only lightly tested.
+I believe it's not dangerous to use.

 ## Usage